 People who live in low-lying areas tend to be at a greater risk from damage caused by flooding.
-Pay attention to local media for flood related information, especially in a severe flooding event, so you can prepare and respond appropriately.
+Pay attention to local media reports for flood-related information, especially in a severe flooding event, so you can prepare and respond appropriately.

-Environment and Climate Change Canada issues Special Weather Statements when heavy rainfall has the potential to cause local flooding.
-Local conservation authorities also communicate local flood messaging including:
+Environment Canada issues Special Weather Statements when heavy rainfall has the potential to cause local flooding.
+Conservation authorities also communicate local flood messaging including: